JulianOzelRose/TRR-SaveMaster/README.md

 Once you are done making changes, click "Save" to apply them.
 Because the game caches savegames into memory, you must restart your game in order for the changes to take effect.

-## Editing savegames from other platforms
+## 🖥️ Editing Savegames from Other Platforms
 By default, this savegame editor assumes PC format of savegames.
 To change the savegame platform, click "Settings" -> "Platform", then select your savegame platform.

-Current supported platforms for Tomb Raider I-III Patch 5 are PC, PS4, and Android.
+Current supported platforms for Tomb Raider I-III Patch 5 are PC, PS4, iOS and Android.
 Nintendo Switch savegames are not yet supported for Tomb Raider I-III Patch 5 savegames.
 All platforms are supported for Tomb Raider IV-VI.

 Console format (PS4/NS) savegames must be decrypted first.
 You can find more information on how to do that [here](https://github.com/JulianOzelRose/TombExtract/issues/1#issuecomment-1978837071).